-- K6.5.1P Changes to the title of the thesis or collection of published, works up to the point of application for approval of examiners, should be submitted to the appropriate faculty committee for approval, with a brief rationale for the change.
-Changes to title subsequent to this point are covered under K13.1.17P below. - K6.5.2P A candidate who is registered for the degree of Doctor of Philosophy and who is unable to complete the approved programme of work may, at any time prior to the submission of the thesis for examination, apply for transfer of registration to the MPhil.
-Applications for changes to periods of registration shall be considered by the appropriate faculty committee in accordance with K6.3.
+- K6.5.1P Changes to the title of the thesis or collection of published, works up to the point of application for approval of examiners, should be submitted to the faculty research degrees management committee for approval, with a brief rationale for the change.
+Changes to title subsequent to this point are covered under K13.1.7P. - K6.5.2P A candidate who is registered for the degree of Doctor of Philosophy and who is unable to complete the approved programme of work may, at any time prior to the submission of the thesis for examination, apply for transfer of registration to the MPhil.
+Applications for changes to periods of registration shall be considered by the faculty research degrees management committee in accordance with K6.3.